 Your body doesn’t make Vitamin B12, so it’s important to get it from a balanced diet.
 Beef, pork, eggs, milk, cheese and fish are all good sources of B12.

-If you are vegetarian or vegan, it may be that you aren’t able to get enough B12 as you are excluding those food groups.
-B12 can be found in some breakfast cereals and nutritional yeasts.
+If you’re vegetarian or vegan, it may be that you aren’t able to get enough B12 as you are excluding those food groups.
+B12 can be found in some breakfast cereals and nutritional yeasts in in supplements.

 What happens if I don’t get enough B12?